WenxueCui/DSMM/README.md

 * For training data, you can choose any dataset by yourself.
 * If you like this repo, Star or Fork to support my work.
 Thank you.
-* If you have any problem, please email wenxuecui@stu.hit.edu.cn
+* If you have any problem, please email wxcui@hit.edu.cn

 ## Citation